rsksmart/rif-relay/docs/development_guide.md

 - To run all the tests:

-`./run-tests`
+`./run-tests.sh`

 Note: The script will start an RSK node in regtest mode and then run all the tests.
 So it takes some time to run the tests.
+You need to have `curl` in order to run it.

 - To run a specific test: